fsschneider/DeepOBS/docs/user_guide/quick_start.rst

   - matplotlib2tikz
   - seaborn

   TensorFlow is not a required package to allow for both the CPU and GPU version.
 Make sure that one of those is installed.
+Additionally, you have to install torch/torchvision if you want to use the PyTorch framework.

 ..
 HINT::
   We do not specify the exact version of the required package.
 However, if any